Battle of Marib (2021–2022): November

 On 1 November, Reuters reported that a Houthi ballistic missile attack on a mosque and a religious school killed and injured 29 civilians, including women and children.
 There was no immediate claim of responsibility by the Iranian-backed Houthis.

 On 2 November, Marib political parties condemned the Hadi led government and the Saudi-led Coalition for the failure in the way the defense of Marib was being handled.
 Failure at the political, military and economic levels were highlighted in a media statement after an emergency meeting being held the day before.

 On 9 November, Houthi media reported the interception and shot down of a US-made ScanEagle drone in al-Jubah district, Marib.
 Later displaying footage of the drone wreckage a day after.

-On 10 November, Houthi media said its forces launched seven ballistic missiles, three in the Saudi region of Asir targeting KSA 1st Regiment base in the Dhahran, two on a base manned by Tariq Saleh forces in Mocha, and three on Marib.
-Two on Balaq al-Awsat mountains and another in a military base in Marib.
+On 10 November, Houthi media said its forces launched seven ballistic missiles, three in the Saudi region of Asir targeting KSA 1st Regiment base in the Dhahran, two on a base defended by Tariq Saleh forces in Mocha, and three on Marib.
+They also launched two on Balaq al-Awsat mountains and another at a military base in Marib.
 The attack coincided with the visit of UN envoy to Yemen to the port city of Mocha.

 On 18 November, Agence France-Presse reported that nearly 14,700 Houthi rebels had been killed in the fighting near Marib since mid-June, according to two Houthi officials.

 On 20 November, clashes took place in Sarwah front Marib, the clashes left Commander Salah al-Maliky of the "117th Brigade" killed, while Houthi forces attempted to attack Marib from the western side.